Ikhlas-Ben-Hmida/SoRoSim/README.md

-To simulate the digital twin of ZodiAq: An Isotropic Flagella-Inspired Soft Underwater Drone To be moved to Examples branch in future versions
+To simulate the digital twin of ZodiAq: An Isotropic Flagella-Inspired Soft Underwater Drone.

+To be moved to the Examples branch in future.